priyansh0312/Predicting-Employee-Productivity-with-Regression/README.md

 # Predicting Productivity of Garment Employees
 ## Description

 Predicting the actual productivity of Garment Employees using Scikit-Learn and Seaborn.
-Regression models were trained over 7 selected features from the Sequential Feature Selector
+Regression models - Multiple Linear Regeression, Polynomial Linear Regression with 2 degrees, Random Forest Regression and Support Vector Regression, were trained over 7 selected features from the Sequential Feature Selector.